chatbottech/chatbottech.github.io/_reviews/mobile-monkey.md

 updated: 2018-06-19
 ---

-Monkeys for Marketers
+Chatbots for marketers
 ---------------------

 MobileMonkey is aimed squarely at non-technical users - its tagline is "Chatbots for Marketers - no coding required!"
 Despite this, it has some features that put it before other similar tools in terms of being able to build sophisticated behaviour.